-ASSESSITIENT
+7.00000

-Assessment criteria, Spanish acquisition

-Students grades will be made up of marks from the following criteria a e e e e e e e e e e e e e e e e e e e
+Assessment criteria, Spanish acquisition Students grades will be made up of marks from the following criteria

 Criterion A Listening Maximum 8

 Criterion B Reading Maximum 8

--

 Criterion C Speaking Maximum 8

 Criterion D Writing Maximum 8

--

 Each topic will be finalized with major assessment tasks addressing the relevant Assessment Criteria for Danish Language Acquisition.
 Students will be given detailed information about the specific tasks, due dates, expectations, and which criteria are being marked for each assessment task.